 In the development life cycle of small businesses, it is inevitable to go through cyclical and structural downturns.
 The current downturn though is akin to a black swan event and will stress test SME’s business contingency plans (or lack thereof) to the max.

 However, for SME owners whom are agile and resourceful, the downturn might not all be just doom and gloom.

 Good business leaders are adaptable and able to pivot nimbly according to circumstances.

-To find the silver lining within the current dark recessionary clouds, the SME owner must be willing to accept that change is a constant in business and be prepared to seek new directions.
+To find the silver lining within the current dark recessionary clouds, the SME owner must be willing to accept that change is a constant in both business and life, and be prepared to seek new directions.

 In a slow down, the SME owner must be extra mindful of your company’s cash flow position at all time.

 Lower consumption, economic depression and tightening credit access are in fact not a recipe for disaster.
 In fact, within the pessimistic outlook might lay opportunities for those whom hustle hard enough and able to look at the bigger picture that is developing.